AmpelAstro/Ampel-contrib-sample/README.md

-# Ampel-contrib-sample
+# Alert Management, Photometry and Evaluation of Lightcurves

 Alert Management, Photometry and Evaluation of Lightcurves (**AMPEL**) is a modular software framework designed for the analysis of streamed data.
-This repository contains sample code showing how users can create units through implementing a set of abstract python modules.
-The inheritence allows units to be implemented into the AMPEL systems for the analysis of either a live stream, archived data or simulations.
-To explore these, first head to the jupyter notebooks (and install instructions) in the [notebooks directory](notebooks/).
-The rest of this files contain an introduction to the AMPEL system.
+AMPEL operates in four different tiers where the first filters alerts, the second collects further data, the third computes derived properties and the fourth reacts to the assembled information.
+Users have great freedom in implementing algorithms into units that operate at these tiers, units which are subsequently implemented into the AMPEL systems for the analysis of either a live stream, archived data or simulations.
+Instructions for how to work with and implement AMPEL units can be found in the jupyter notebooks (and install instructions) in the [notebooks directory](notebooks/) of this repository.
+The rest of this files contain a general introduction to the AMPEL system.

 ## Introduction